Table of Contents

 Remember if you use your main residence as security for your second home mortgage then both the properties can be at risk of foreclosure if you default on the loan

 it is worth noting that you can borrow a second mortgage on your current home for improvements to the house you currently live in.
-These type of loans are indeed a second mortgage, but not a mortgages for second homes, which is the purpose of this article
+These type of loans are indeed a second mortgage, but not mortgages for second homes.

 Second home insurance and why you need it